Everyone changes the world.

 There is no end point; there’s just dynamic equilibrium.

-The products of each step are higher energy, closer to grace.
+The products of each step are higher free energy, closer to grace.

 Summer is breathing its embers into fall again and I’m in transition.
 My hair is coarse and wild.
 I am as free as the wind that blows through it.
 Unlike last August, I don't have hollow places to fill.
 I know where i am.
 Now, I'm interested in a partner in crime.
 I mean, business.
 I mean everything.